Terkwood/hello-pi/rs/README.md

 Three small examples which you can use to test GPIO on a Raspberry Pi.

+This work makes use of the [rust-sysfs-gpio](https://github.com/rust-embedded/rust-sysfs-gpio) library.

+## Caveat Emptor: Hardcoded Pin Numbers

-PLEASE NOTE that the pin numbers are hardcoded in [lights.rs](src/lights.rs) and [button.rs](src/button.rs).
+Please note that the GPIO pin numbers are hardcoded in [lights.rs](src/lights.rs) and [button.rs](src/button.rs).

 ## Usage